laran/cassandra/doc/source/cql/types.rst

     INSERT INTO durations (event, duration) VALUES ('ev1', (3, 'hours'));

-Unlike other "composed" types (collections and UDT), a tuple is always :ref:`frozen <frozen>` (without the need of the `frozen` keyword) and it is not possible to update only some elements of a tuple (without updating the whole tuple).
+Unlike other "composed" types (collections and UDT), a tuple is always :ref:`frozen <frozen>` (without the need for the `frozen` keyword) and it is not possible to update only some elements of a tuple (without updating the whole tuple).
-Also, a tuple literal should always have the same number of value than declared in the type it is a tuple of (some of those values can be null but they need to be explicitly declared as so).
+Also, a tuple literal should always have the same number of values as declared in the type it is a tuple of (some of those values can be null but they need to be explicitly declared as such).

 .. _custom-types:

 Custom Types
 ^^^^^^^^^^^^

-.. note:: Custom types exists mostly for backward compatiliby purposes and their usage is discouraged.
+.. note:: Custom types exists mostly for backward compatibility purposes and their usage is discouraged.
 Their usage is complex, not user friendly and the other provided types, particularly :ref:`user-defined types <udts>`, should almost always be enough.